 Development essentially entails all aspects of the Project from initiation to completion of construction and commissioning for commercial operation.
 Among other things, development includes permitting, licensing, financing, engineering, design, equipment procurement, community outreach and construction.
 These are exclusively developer responsibilities.
 While the State or HECO may support the cable developer in some of these activities, they are ultimately all developer obligations.
-The developer will be contractually bound to meet these obligations on a prescribed schedule, subject to appropriate contractual arrangements would restrict the developer from passing on development risks (including cost overruns) to HECO ratepayers, the State or HECO.
+The developer will be contractually bound to meet these obligations on a prescribed schedule, subject to appropriate contractual remedies, including liquidated damages, for failure to timely perform.
+As such, the contractual arrangements would restrict the developer from passing on development risks (including cost overruns) to HECO ratepayers, the State or HECO.